 The Heritage Register is a key component in the City of Vancouver’s Heritage Conservation Program.
 Compiled in the 1980s and adopted by Council in 1986 to celebrate the City’s centenary, it has been under comprehensive review since 2015 to update it for the first time.
 The Heritage Site Finder provides a useful tool for all to better understand what is already on the Heritage Register and what could be added.

 Would you like to help?

-If you are interested in contributing to VHF’s Heritage Site Finder Map research and content please contact Jessica Quan, Special Project Coordinator.
+If you are interested in contributing to VHF’s Heritage Site Finder Map research and content please contact Jessica Quan, Special Projects Coordinator.
 Please send a resume, and a few words about why you are interested in researching.
 The work can be completed on your own time using online resources but there are also opportunities to research in person during working hours.
-Ideally you will be able to commit 3-6 months and complete assignments in a timely manner.
+Ideally you will be able to commit 2-4 months and complete assignments in a timely manner.